 —Haha!
 Maybe Fuensalida told you: “Take off the jersey and go sell peanuts, bud!”

 —Get lost, assholes.
 I was the wall in front of that goal.
 Not even a bus got through me!
-But nooo, the coach had to pull a stunt.
+But nooo, the coach had to pull a stupid stunt.

 —What stunt?
 Out with it, man.